FranBlake89/APIS/API_trip/README.md

 ## Description:
 This project serves as the foundation for the WEB422 course, focusing on loading sample data into MongoDB Atlas and creating a Web API.
 The provided code guides users through setting up a server, connecting to MongoDB, and defining essential routes for interacting with the data.

 Additionally, this project is intricately connected to the [`Trip Bikes Interface`](https://github.com/FranBlake89/Trip_Bikes_NextJS), showcasing proficiency not only in frontend but also in backend development.
-It reflects a holistic understanding of web development, where skills in data manipulation, server setup, and API creation converge to create a well-rounded foundation
+It reflects a holistic understanding of web development, where skills in data manipulation, server setup, and API creation converge to create a well-rounded foundations.

 ## Objectives:
 - Load sample data into MongoDB Atlas.